 Define your change management pathways

-A change management (CM) pathway identifies the steps and activities from the CM process and defines the roles from the CM RACI matrix.
+A change management (CM) pathway shows the steps and activities from the CM process and combines these with the roles from the RACI matrix.
+You should define a number of default CM pathways to use for different scenarios.
 For example, changing a source type definition can have a significant impact on data ingestion, which can impact many business processes, so multiple parties need to analyze and approve this type of change.
 In contrast, a change to a dashboard panel doesn't require the same level of analysis or approval because it doesn't affect business processes.

 Do the following items to define your CM pathways: